Current STudents

 • Student questions will be answered on a “first come first served” basis.

-Join weekly Extra Math Aid Hours every Tuesday from 7 pm to 8 pm with our expert teacher via Google Meets by clicking on the link here
+Join Math Aid Hours from Monday to Thursday from 7 pm to 8 pm EST / 4 pm to 5 pm PST with our expert teacher via Google Meets by clicking on the link here

 As our technology-system is Google-based, if you do not have a Gmail address, you will lose access to your child’s performance report every two weeks.
 In order to avoid the hassle of re-requesting access, we strongly recommend you create a Gmail address and set up mail forwarding to your regular non-Gmail email.